 Many companies recognize the benefits of investing in their employees through tuition assistance programs or scholarships.
 Statista found that 47 percent of surveyed employers offered tuition assistance to employees in 2020; however, a study conducted by InStride found that only 25 percent of employees even start the application process for reimbursement.

 Employers find that these programs not only help develop leaders from within the company, but can also serve as a recruitment and retention tool.
 According to a Gallup survey from 2017, 45 percent of millennial respondents said that they would change employers to take advantage of tuition reimbursement benefits.

 Talk with your manager about educational opportunities through the company.
 Programs may offer upfront assistance or reimburse you for the successful completion of classes.
 They may also limit educational options to degrees that align with company priorities or require you to continue working for the company for a defined period of time after graduation.

 Most graduate students take out student loans to cover the cost of tuition and fees, and MBA students are no exception.
 When it comes to borrowing money via federal student loans for a MBA, options include Direct Unsubsidized Loans, which let you borrow up to $20,500 each academic year, and Direct PLUS Loans, which let you borrow up to the full cost of attendance.

-Borrowers often turn to private student loans when they surpass borrowing limits with federal student loans or to take advantage of lower interest rates.
-With private student loans, interest rates can be incredibly competitive, and that’s especially true if you have a high credit score.
+Borrowers often turn to private student loans when they surpass borrowing limits with federal student loans or are offered lower interest rates.
+If you have a high credit score, private student loan interest rates can be competitive, although these loans don’t offer the same benefits and protections as federal student loans.